-

 Louis XVI is tried for treason, convicted, and executed by guillotine, a turning point that radicalises the Revolution and leads to war with European monarchies. -

-The Committee of Public Safety, led by revolutionary radicals, enacts policies to suppress perceived enemies and thousands are executed or imprisoned in the name of saving the Revolution.
+The Committee of Public Safety, led by revolutionary radicals, creates policies to suppress enemies, and thousands are executed or imprisoned in the name of saving the Revolution.

 -